 - Seeks out knowledge and new experiences

 - Full of original ideas

 - Can hold a contrarian or dissenting point of view

 - Ambitious, in the best sense of the word

 - Willing to take risks

 - Personally humble and kind

 - Low ego

 Where we find evidence of these criteria is throughout your application materials and, if you are selected as a finalist, at Immersion Weekend.
-The application will be available May 1, 2017.
+You may apply now through September 27, 2017.
 We look forward to getting to know you, what you have done, your influences, ideals, hopes and dreams.